 When it comes to transferring the beneficial interest in land or property from one party to another, a deed of assignment is typically utilized.
 This document focuses solely on the assignment of the beneficial interest.
 On the other hand, a deed of trust can serve the same purpose but includes additional clauses that outline procedures for selling the property, among other things.

-For most married couples seeking to assign their beneficial interest in an investment property, a deed of assignment is suitable for their needs.
+A deed of assignment is suitable for most married couples seeking to assign their beneficial interest in an investment property.

 Download a Deed of Assignment Tenancy Agreement Template